ChrisNo86/Sakura-Ramen/README.md

 ### 📋 Overview

-My Developer Akademie Project, this ist the
+This ist the first Frontend Developer Project at Developer Akademie!

 ## 🛠️ Built with